jerryliangxia/guess-my-number/README.md

-# minigames
+# guess-my-number
-A set of web minigames in JavaScript.
+Web minigame using HTML, CSS and JavaScript.